giacomociti/eye-shacl/validation.md

 }.
 ```

-When the shape is part of another shape like `sh:not`, `sh:or`..., the backward rule determines the presence of violations without collecting results.
+When the shape is part of another shape (as with logical constraints `sh:or`, `sh:not` etc.), the backward rule determines the presence of violations without collecting results.